Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/01_context.md

 ---
 id: context
-name: Context
+name: Of Travels and Adventures
 heading: Context of this datastory
 subheading:
 image: "https://picsum.photos/id/1/500/500"
 ---

-In the paper, "Friendship and mobility : User movement in Location-Based Social Networks", the authors answered one important question : what influence do friends have on movements ?
-But what if you don't have friends in the first place and just want to blend in ?
-Imagine : You just arrived in a new country.
-You don't know how to behave with the locals and what to expect.
-How friendly are people ?
-How often is it socially acceptable to meet ?
-Where should you meet ?
-Where and when should you go on holidays ?
-In this storytelling, we will attempt to answer some of these questions for multiple countries.
+Do you yourself the soul of a traveler but loneliness scares you ?
+Are you scared of standing out like a sore thumb ?
+Where can you find friends ?
+Where should you meet with your newly found friends ?
+How do natives behave ?<br>

+We want to find concrete answers to these practical questions in order to avoid any akward situation.
+In this data story, we will study 10 countries.<br>

-We found our datasets “Global-scale Check-in Dataset with User Social Networks” from [two research projects](https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_7rmPjnwFGIx9) (project 5 by Dingqi Yang).
+In our work, we base our conclusions from the datasets “Global-scale Check-in Dataset with User Social Networks” from [two research projects](https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_7rmPjnwFGIx9) (project 5 by Dingqi Yang).
 The dataset is coming from *Foursquare* and it contains the information of **22,809,624 checkins** by **114,324 users**, **607,333 friendship links** and **3,820,891 POIs**.
-It contains a set of worldwide check-ins with country flags taken over about two years and two snapshots of the corresponding user social network before (in Mar.
-2012) and after (in May 2014) the check-in data collection period.
+It contains a set of worldwide check-ins with country flags.
+All the checkins were taken over about two years.
+We also have two snapshots of the corresponding friendship links between users of the social network before (in Mar.
+2012) and after (in May 2014) the check-in data collection period.<br>
-In order to work with this dataset, we broke it down in smaller datasets, based on countries and kept only the 10 top country with the most check-ins.
-In order to learn more on how we broke our dataset down, please consult the scripts ["createSubDataset.ipynb"](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_les-fraises-tagada/blob/master/createSubDataset.ipynb) and ["preprocess.ipynb"](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_les-fraises-tagada/blob/master/preprocess.ipynb).
+Since there are too much data for one single data story, we decide to focus on 10 countries : the USA (1187597 checkins in 2013), Japan (1147469 checkins), Brazil (1003438), India (771871), Malaysia (606248), Turkey (601302), Mexico (477855), Thailand (339861) and the Phillipines (244149).
+We chose these countries because they have the most checkins.<br>

+Our first step was to extract these subdatasets and to put them in the adequate format.
+For more details on this, we invite you to check our github [How to behave in uncharted territories](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_les-fraises-tagada/blob/master/How%20to%20behave%20in%20foreign%20territoy%20%3F.ipynb).<br>

+Now it is time to go on a wonderful journey through the world of data in order to seek for answers !

 ![gras](img/test.jpg){: class="rounded"}

-A first interesting fact is that we have more data in 2012 than any other year.
-This is surprising since we don't even have the data for a full year !
-We have less data in 2013 though we have the full year data.
-This can be explained by the fact that foursquare's popularity was starting to waver and would only grow again towards 2014 with the release of "swarm", a companion app to foursquare.
-In order to have a coherent dataset, we will start by working on data from 2013 (where we have the full year) and check our results by using data from 2012 and 2014.